tomyahu/love-shaders/README.md

-#rain_shader_test
+#love-shaders

-A rain shader I was testing out in love2D
+A repository with some shaders I've been testing out in LÖVE2D.